 Regulators cite professional scepticism in virtually every enforcement action.
 It sounds like an attitude problem.
 It isn’t.

-ISA 200.15 defines professional scepticism as an attitude that includes a questioning mind, being alert to conditions that may indicate possible misstatement due to fraud or error, and a critical assessment of audit evidence.
-ISA 240.A7 adds that the auditor may accept records and documents as genuine unless the auditor has reason to believe otherwise.
+ISA 200.15 defines professional scepticism as an attitude that includes a questioning mind, alertness to conditions that may indicate possible misstatement due to fraud or error, a critical assessment of audit evidence, and a willingness to challenge assumptions underlying management’s representations.
+ISA 240 .A7 adds that the auditor may accept records and documents as genuine unless the auditor has reason to believe otherwise.
 That second sentence is the trapdoor.
 It creates a default of trust that management exploits.

 The issue was that the firm’s response to those red flags stopped short of the actions ISA 240.38 and ISA 240.40 require: evaluating the implications for the audit, communicating with those charged with governance, considering whether to report to regulatory authorities, and reassessing the risk of material misstatement.
 Scepticism without action is not scepticism.
 It is documentation of suspicions that went nowhere.